2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 Production Performance Example: WATCH VIDEO.

-TEACHER / ADULT CATEGORY – Any performance that contains a teacher and/or adult 20 years of age or above must compete in the TEACHER / ADULT CATEGORY.
-A student teacher age 19 and under must compete a solo in one of the other competitive levels.
-All TEACHER / ADULT CATEGORY performances are ineligible for overall highpoint awards and cash prizes.
+TEACHER / ADULT CATEGORY – Any performance that contains a teacher and/or adult 20 years of age or above must compete in the TEACHER / ADULT category.
+A student teacher age 19 and under must compete a Solo in one of the other competitive levels.
+All TEACHER / ADULT category performances are ineligible for Overall High Point Awards and Cash Prizes.

 PERFORMANCE RULES

-Dancers must perform in their scheduled order unless special permission is given by the Competition Director for costume changes.
-Dancers are only permitted three acts for a costume change.
-Failure to comply may result in point deductions.
-Dancers who do not perform within 10 acts of their scheduled time may be ineligible for Overall High Point awards.
+Dancers who do not perform within 10 acts of their scheduled time may be ineligible for Overall High Point Awards.
 The only exception to this rule is if the Rainbow Customer Care Specialists or the Competition Director has pre-approved the delay.

 For safety purposes, props and performers should never come within 1 foot of the stage edge.
 Special stage or house lighting will not be provided for any performance.
 Rehearsing on stage prior to the start of a competition or after the completion of a competition day is strictly prohibited.
 At no time are teachers, parents or dancers allowed to practice, rehearse or meet on stage.
-Failure to comply may result in point deductions.
+Failure to comply will result in point deductions.

 PERFORMANCE TIME LIMITS